 Pathfinder also provides limited support for moving walkways.
-This is similar to creating escalators, but instead of setting a speed constant on an existing stair, the speed constant is set on a flat Ramp instead.
+This is similar to creating escalators, but instead of setting a speed constant on an existing stair, the speed constant is set on a Ramp instead, which can be made flat like a walkway.